Entanglement catalysis for quantum states and noisy channels: Entanglement catalysis for quantum channels

+\end{widetext} If Eq.~(\ref{eq:ChannelCatalytic}) cannot be fulfilled for any $m \geq 1$, we set $Q_c(\Lambda) = 0$.
+In this context, it is worth noting a recent study \cite{Lipka-Bartosik2102.11846} that looks into the prospect of using catalysis to improve teleportation fidelity.
+We go into further detail about this in Appendix \ref{appendix_comparison}.

-The main differences between the standard quantum capacity and the catalytic quantum capacity are as follows: (i) The definition of standard quantum capacity does not involve any classical communication between the parties, while unlimited classical communication is allowed in the definition of catalytic quantum capacity. (ii) Standard quantum capacity is defined in the limit of large number of copies of the channel, whereas catalytic quantum capacity is defined for a single application of the channel.
+The main differences between the standard quantum capacity and the catalytic capacity are as follows: (i) The definition of standard quantum capacity does not involve any classical communication between the parties, while unlimited classical communication is allowed in the definition of catalytic capacity. (ii) Standard quantum capacity is defined in the limit of large number of copies of the channel, whereas catalytic capacity is defined for a single application of the channel.

-We will now consider a concrete example, which is also illustrated in Fig.~\ref{fig:catalytic_channel}.
+We will now consider a concrete example to elucidate the above concept of catalytic capacity, which is also illustrated in Fig.~\ref{fig:catalytic_channel}.
 We assume that the system $A$ is a qubit, and the carrier particle $C$ is a qutrit.
 Recalling that the carrier particle is initially in possession of Alice, she can use the preprocessing step to entangle $C$ with an additional qutrit $A''$, creating a maximally entangled two-qutrit state $\ket{\phi_3^+}^{A'' C}$ locally.
 The particle $C$ is then sent to Bob via the quantum channel $\Lambda$.
 In this way, Alice and Bob end up sharing the noisy two-qutrit state $\xi = \openone \otimes \Lambda (\ket{\phi_3^+}\!\bra{\phi_3^+})$.
 So far, the procedure did not make any use of the catalyst.
 In the postprocessing step, Alice and Bob apply catalytic LOCC to convert $\xi$ into a Bell state.
-This is possible whenever $\xi$ has distillable entanglement larger than one~\cite{Kondra2102.11136}.
+This is possible whenever $\xi$ has distillable entanglement larger or equal than one~\cite{Kondra2102.11136}.
 In particular, Alice and Bob can obtain the state $\mu_n$ such that $\mathrm{Tr}_{A'B'}[\mu_{n}]=\tau_{n}^{AB}$ and additionally

 Thus, Alice and Bob can establish a state $\mu_n^{A'B'} \approx \ket{\phi_2^+}\!\bra{\phi_2^+}^{A'B'}$.